aryantipnis/aryantipnis/README.md

 ### Hey, I'm Aryan 👋

-I'm a 21 year old developer based in Amherst, MA and I'm looking for full time Software/Frontend Developer opportunites.
+I'm a 21 year old developer who graduated with a BS in Computer Science from the University of Massachusetts Amherst and I'm looking for full time Software/Frontend Developer opportunites.

 ## 📦ToolBox